 It’s wise to start with small attainable goals.
 After achieving those goals, build on that success in future API initiatives.

 2. Understand your IT environment

-Your company’s data architecture will dictate how you implement your APIs.
+Your company’s data architecture will dictate how you implement your APIs and share with the developer community.
 There are a lot of variables to consider in this process.
 For instance, you need to figure out where the data you’re trying to integrate resides.
 Is it housed in an enterprise resource planning (ERP) system, a customer relationship management (CRM) application, a human capital management (HCM) solution, a cloud data warehouse, or somewhere else?
 Will you be pulling data from multiple sources?
 Is your data hosted on-premises, in the cloud, both?
 What securities and policies will you need to implement to give various stakeholders access to the data from these applications?
+Will your organization create more public APIs?
 These are the kinds of questions you need to answer.

 Business and IT teams must work closely together to successfully deploy and maintain the API within your company’s data architecture.
 IT can help business teams navigate this data architecture to reach their goals with APIs.
 What’s more, if you adopt a multi-point integration platform as a service (iPaaS) that supports hybrid integrations across cloud and on-premises endpoints, it will make this part of your API strategy decidedly easier.

 3. Run a pilot API project first